nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 Additionally, I want to implement an easy way to actually install NixOS on the bare metal from directly within the project.
-I know the [deploy-rs][deploy-rs] project is working on this, and I'm interested in supporting their project in nixflk so as to add extra flexibility and power to installation and deployment!
+I know the [deploy-rs][deploy-rs] project is working on this, and I'm interested in supporting their project in DevOS so as to add extra flexibility and power to installation and deployment!

 Also, certain parts of the flake should be tested to ensure things don't break.